Mobutu Sese Seko: Legacy

 According to Mobutu's New York Times obituary: "He built his political longevity on three pillars: violence, cunning, and the use of state funds to buy off enemies.
 His systematic looting of the national treasury and major industries gave birth to the term 'kleptocracy' to describe a rule of official corruption that reputedly made him one of the world's wealthiest heads of state."

 In 2011, Time magazine described him as the "archetypal African dictator".

-Mobutu was infamous for embezzling the equivalent of billions of US dollars from his country.
-According to the most conservative estimates, he stole US$4–5 billion from his country, and some sources put the figure as high as US$15 billion.
+Mobutu was infamous for amassing the equivalent of millions of US dollars from his country.
+According to the most conservative estimates, he stole US$50–125 million from his country, and some sources put the figure as high as US$150 million.
 According to Pierre Janssen, the ex-husband of Mobutu's daughter Yaki, Mobutu had no concern for the cost of the expensive gifts he gave away to his cronies.
 Janssen married Yaki in a lavish ceremony that included three orchestras, a US$65,000 wedding cake, and a giant fireworks display.
 Yaki wore a US$70,000 wedding gown and US$3 million worth of jewels.
 Janssen wrote a book describing Mobutu's daily routine, which included several daily bottles of wine, retainers flown in from overseas, and lavish meals.

-According to Transparency International, Mobutu embezzled over US$5 billion from his country, ranking him as the third-most corrupt leader since 1984 and the most corrupt African leader during the same period.
+According to Washington Post, Mobutu amassed between US$50–125 million from his country, ranking him as the third-most corrupt leader since 1984 and the most corrupt African leader during the same period.
 Philip Gourevitch, in We Wish to Inform You That Tomorrow We Will Be Killed with Our Families (1998), wrote:

 Mobutu was instrumental in bringing the Rumble in the Jungle boxing match between Muhammad Ali and George Foreman to Zaire on 30 October 1974.
 According to the documentary When We Were Kings, promoter Don King promised each fighter five million dollars (U.S.) for the fight.
 To this end, King offered the bout to any African country that put up the money to host it, in exchange for recognition.
 Mobutu was willing to fund the ten million dollar purse and host the bout, in order to gain international recognition and legitimacy in the process.
 Mobutu gained Zaire and its people considerable publicity in the weeks even before the televised bout, as worldwide attention focused on his country.
 According to a quote in the film, Ali supposedly said: "Some countries go to war to get their names out there, and wars cost a lot more than ten million (dollars)."
 On 22 September 1974, Mobutu presented the rebuilt 20 May Stadium, a multi-million-dollar sports project constructed to host the Ali-Foreman boxing card, to the Zaire Ministry of Youth and Sport, and to the people of Zaire.